PoCInnovation/Workshops/security/pwntools/ex01/README.md

 - interact with the shell yourself
 - exit the script

-The output could look like this :
+The output could look like this:
 ```
     [+] Starting local process '/bin/sh': pid ....
     echo-ing hello to process